nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 ---

 {{< notice note >}}
-This tutorial is for someone that would like to require the signing of transactions from multiple devices.
-In this workflow, we will be using a desktop, laptop, and a mobile phone to create a 3 of 3 wallet.
-You can also use this workflow as a template to easily create a 2 of 2 wallet where you're required to sign a transaction from your desktop and your phone.
+This tutorial is for someone that would like to their transactions to be signed from multiple devices.
+In this workflow, we will be using a desktop, laptop, and a mobile phone to create a 2 of 3 wallet.
+You can also use this workflow as a template to easily create a another version of a multisig wallet.
 {{< /notice >}}

 {{< notice info >}}
 You must be signed in to your account in order to access the messaging system. <br/>
-You will need a key on each of the devices you wish to use in this wallet.
+You will need to import or create a key for each of the devices you wish to use in the wallet.
+These wallets can exist as foreign or software keys.
+You only need one device to create the setup.
 The keys cannot be the same.
 If you need help creating keys click <u>[here](/getting-started/createsoftwarekey/)</u>
 {{</ notice >}}

 {{< tabs >}}